1997

 Eskofot Eskoscan

-• Working as a prepress support engineer, I get so annoyed about my lack of success in troubleshooting PostScript errors that I decide to create a web site about them.
-The PostScript Panic Page, precursor of this site, is born.
-Around 3000 people visit the site in 1998.
+Working as a prepress support engineer, I get so annoyed about my lack of success in troubleshooting PostScript errors that I decide to create a website about them.
+The PostScript Panic Page, the precursor of this site, is born.
+Around 3000 people visit the site in its first year of existence.

 • Hong Kong returns to Chinese rule.